 This course explores the dimensions and functions of religion in the lives of human beings.
 Basic beliefs of a variety of eastern and western religions are surveyed, discussed, and analyzed through the lens of Christianity noting similarities and differences among these traditions.
 Equipped with this knowledge students will have the ability to understand and interact with persons adhering to religious beliefs other than Christianity.
-Prerequisites: None.

-HUM 401 Church History 1 (2 units)
+HUM401 Church History 1 (2 units)

 This is an introductory course intended to familiarize students with the people, events, and ideas that have shaped the modern church.
 The student will survey the growth of Christianity from 33 A.D. to the present.
 Subjects studied will include persecution of saints, the development of Trinitarianism, the Roman Church, the Reformation, and revival periods from the 16th to the 20th century.
 Special emphasis will be placed on Pentecostalism and the United Pentecostal Church International in the 20th century.

-Prerequisites: HUM203 or equivalent.
-Prerequisites: Western Civilization I or equivalent.
+Prerequisites: SOC203 Western Civilization 1